wildfly/wildfly-core/README.md

 Building
 -------------------

-Ensure you have JDK 8 (or newer) and Maven 3.2.2 installed, then run:
+Prerequisites:

+* JDK 8 or newer
+* Maven 3.3.1 or newer

+To build with your own Maven installation:

 > mvn install

+Alternatively, you can use the Maven Wrapper script that downloads and installs (if necessary) the required Maven version to `~/.m2/wrapper` and runs it from there.
+On Linux, run

+> ./mvnw install

+On Windows

+> mvnw install

 Starting and Stopping WildFly
 ------------------------------------------
 Change to the bin directory after a successful build: